khilnani/gists.cli/README.md

 - Debug
   -  Change directory to `./_vagrant`
   -  Run `./debug.ssh up centos` or `./debug.ssh up ubuntu` - This runs Vagrant with Debug Level INFO

-## Tips

-- Add `debug|d` at the end of any execution to view low level details. eg. `./gists debug`. *NOTE - This will reveal your OAuth ID but not your Basic Auth password.*
-- Add `supress|silent|s` at the end of any execution to supress any prompts of confirmations if you like to live dangerously.
-  - eg. `./gists create FILE supress debug`.

-# In Development

-- `./gists update|u ID [PARAMS]` - Update a Gist.
-Content sent via Console, Clipboard or File.
-- `./gists delete|del|d ID` - Delete a Gist.
-- `./gists append|a ID [PARAMS]` - Append to a Gist.
-Content sent via Console, Clipboard or File.
-- `./gists backup|b [DIR]` - Backup all Gists in the user's account.
-- `./gists search|query|q QUERY` - Search Gists.
-- `./gists star` - List starred Gists

 # Issues and Roadmap